qualcomm-qrb-ros/qrb_ros_nn_inference/README.md

 ## 👋 Overview

+> WARNING: The inference of TFLite model is NOT supported on version 1.1.0-jazzy.

 **qrb_ros_nn_inference** is a ROS2 package for performing neural network model, providing 🤖AI-based perception for robotics applications.
 It provides:
 - ✨model inference API which supports three kinds of model format: **.tflite**, **.so**, **.bin**
 - 🚀model inference acceleration based on Qualcomm platforms